Delivery

 What kinds of projects typically need construction management?

-Construction Management is commonly used on owner-advised delivery, developer oversight, and complex phased work.
+Construction Management is commonly used on large custom home concrete programs in Cinco Ranch, Falcon Landing, and premium west Katy neighborhoods, multi-phase commercial development concrete on Grand Parkway and I-10 corridor projects, and corporate campus and Energy Corridor renovation concrete under active-site management.
 These assignments benefit from a general contractor that can connect planning, procurement, site logistics, schedule control, and closeout inside one delivery path.
 In the Katy and west Houston market, that coordination matters because corridor access, drainage, and utility issues can quickly affect more than one trade at a time.

 Can construction management be phased around an active property?